A beautiful happy woman from Santiago Atitlán., Guatemala

 Natik believes that everyone has a right to live informed, healthy, and dignified lives, so we invest in visionary leaders who share that conviction.

-Natik means we plant in Tz’utujil Maya in Guatemala, and it means our home in Tsotsil, Tseltal, and Chol, three of the many Mayan languages spoken in Chiapas, Mexico.
+Natik means '“you plant” in Tz’utujil Maya in Guatemala, and it means “our home” in Tsotsil, Tseltal, and Chol, three of the many Mayan languages spoken in Chiapas, Mexico.

 A Message From the Board